STATE OF NEVADA

 2. Current ASHA Certificate of Clinical Competence (CCC-SLP), uploaded directly into the application.

-3. A current photograph, uploaded directly into the application.
+3. A current, government issued photo ID, uploaded directly into the application.

 4. Verification of any current or past license held in another jurisdiction, if applicable, will be completed online by Board staff.
 If your jurisdiction does not offer online verifications, please have official license verification(s) sent directly to the Board via mail or email.